Bedrock-OSS/bedrock-wiki/docs/blocks/block-permutations.md

 ## Permutation Conditions

-When evaluated as truthy (not false or 0), the involved permutation's components are applied.
+When evaluated as truthy (not false or 0), the involved component list is applied.

 Permutation conditions are written as Molang expression strings, and have very limited context:

--   Conditions may only use the query function `q.block_state`.
+-   Conditions are purely based on the block's permutation, therefore only have access to the `q.block_state` query function.
--   Conditions cannot have side effects.
+-   This also means that conditions cannot have side effects.
     -   The following math functions may not be used: `math.die_roll`, `math.die_roll_integer`, `math.random`, `math.random_integer`.
     -   Variables cannot be assigned.